shivannis/xandr-docs-public/xandr-docs/articles/invest/conversion-pixels-advanced.md

  <img src="media/px?id=8371&seg=12192,12304&remove=23145&t=2" width="1" height="1" />
 ```

 > [!NOTE]
 > There are two ways to add a user to a segment after a conversion:
 >1.
 Add a user at the same time the conversion pixel is fired
-> 1. Add a Segment pixel as a piggyback to the conversion pixel.
+>1.
+Add a Segment pixel as a piggyback to the conversion pixel.
 >
 >It is preferable to use the first scenario, keeping the conversion and segment pixel as one call, over having the segment be a piggy back.
 There are several reasons for this.
 First only one call, rather then two, is made as the page loads reducing latency.
 Second if the user clicks away from the page before it fully loads it is possible for the conversion pixel to fire but not the piggybacked segment causing a mismatch.
 If you use the first scenario, you will not have a mismatch assuming you are not adding users to the segment some place else.

-## Use Conversion Pixel Parameters
+## Use conversion pixel parameters

 ## Order ID/SKU: order_id